w3c/wai-website/pages/about/projects/wai-core-us/index.md

 ## About WAI-Core

-The WAI-Core Project, funded by US HHS, provides support for accessibility work at W3C WAI to:
+The WAI-Core US Project, funded by US HHS, provides support for accessibility work at W3C WAI to:

 Task 1: